dnovischi/jetson-tutorials/jetson-nano-realsense-notetic-ubuntu-18-04-install.md

 cd librealsense-2.50.0
 ```

-7. You can try to run the L45 patch script, but it will fail since the latest jetpack is not supported.
-No worries, it will still work fine aside from a warining in ROS from the ROS realsense warpper:
+7. You can try to run the L4T patch script, but it will fail since the latest jetpack is not supported.
+No worries, it will still work fine, aside from a warining in ROS from the realsense-ros warpper:

 ```bash
 ./scripts/patch-realsense-ubuntu-L4T.sh